Agnieszkalukasiak/SAFESURGEON/README.md

 Once a surgeon has an account (regardless of verification status), they can:
 * Log in to their dashboard.
 * Edit, delete, or add details to their profile.

+Automatic Status Reset on Edits:
+* Any time a verified surgeon updates their profile information, their status is automatically set to Pending.
+* They must be re-verified by the admin before regaining access to their profile.

 ## The live app can be found on:
 https://safesurgeon-c80bc917dfec.herokuapp.com